laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 up on connecting the device to your Linux machine.

 The image contains an MS-DOS partition table with two partitions.
-The first is a MS-DOS partition labeled debfirm with firmware files from Raspberry-Pi and a Linux kernel and initrd file.
+The first is a MS-DOS partition labeled debfirm with firmware files from Raspberry Pi and a Linux kernel and initrd file.
 The second partition is an ext4 filesystem labeled debroot with your complete Linux installation.
 Since your device should have more room at the end of the image, you should